Hanxiao-Wu/GeoInverse/README.md

 - Line 11: `1 -22 1 0.15 0.02 0`
   	- The first Vp/Vs **anomaly value** (telled by the 2nd number `-22`) is perturbed between `1.78-0.15` and `1.78+0.15` with a step size of 0.02
 - Line 12 to Line 16: ...
 (Similar to Line5~9)

+> [!WARNING]
+> The thickness of the 'mantle' layer or say the last group in the model setting is **not** allowed to be perturbed.
+The total thickness of the whole model is fixed during the inversion, and the thickness of the last group equals the `total thickness - thickness of other groups`

 ## Input Data Format
 The **surface wave dispersion, H/V ratios, and waveform-fitting receiver functions** are stored in plain `.txt` files.
 The first row of the file specifies the number of rows and columns in the dataset (exclude the first row).
 From the second row onward, the data is structured as follows: